 In the Dakota language, “Koda” means friend.
 To the Earth and the environment, Koda Energy is Shakopee, MN is a great friend to have.
 Starting with a groundbreaking in September of 2007, Koda Energy was founded as a joint venture between Rahr Malting and the Shakopee Mdewakanton Sioux Community (SMSC).
 The facility began generating electricity in March 2009 and became fully operational in late May 2009.
+In 2020, Rahr purchased the SMSC's ownership stake, and Koda is now a wholly owned subsidiary of Rahr.

 Koda Energy is dedicated to developing environmentally friendly energy, while not harming a single dinosaur.
 Koda creates bioenergy, energy created by burning exclusively natural, organic materials.
 Through this, Koda is cleaner than a coal plant, and considered CO2 neutral.
 Here’s how it works.
 According to the Department of Energy, “Biomass is a versatile renewable energy source.
 It can be converted into liquid transportation fuels that are equivalent to fossil-based fuels, such as gasoline, jet, and diesel fuel.
 Bioenergy technologies enable the reuse of carbon from biomass and waste streams into reduced-emissions fuels for cars, trucks, jets and ships; bioproducts; and renewable power.”
 Example of biomass that gets used to create energy are crop wastes, forest residues, purpose-grown grasses, woody energy crops, microalgae, urban wood waste, and even food waste.
 Koda gets its biomass fuel from the unused byproducts of cereal grain processing, and recycled wood residues.